cd24/STU/README.md

 # STU
 Smarter Than U is a research application for defining relationships between information

+This project uses TravisCI for our CI support

 # Setup

 Ensure you've got the following installed: